Emerging Neuroscientists Seminar Series (ENSS)

 The postdocs of the SWC invite aspiring leaders in neuroscience to present their research to the SWC community in London as part of our Emerging Neuroscientists Seminar Series (ENSS).

-If you would like to apply for ENSS 2023, please check back in late Spring 2023 or sign-up to our newsletter to be alerted when applications re-open.
+If you would like to apply for ENSS 2024, please check back in late spring/early summer 2024 or sign-up to our newsletter to be alerted when applications re-open.

 Thank you for your interest in ENSS.